Parks and recreation in Chehalis, Washington: Chehalis Municipal Rose Garden

-The Chehalis Municipal Rose Garden was a test garden for the commercial viability of certain rose species and was located near the present day site of the Vernetta Smith Chehalis Timberland Library.
-The area was created in 1934 and held annual gardening events and competitions, but the garden was removed during the demolition of the previous library in 2007.
-The rose bushes were transplanted to Henderson Park but did not thrive.
+The Chehalis Municipal Rose Garden was an accredited test garden for the commercial viability of certain rose species.
+It was located between the Chehalis city hall and library, near the present day site of the Vernetta Smith Chehalis Timberland Library.
+The grounds were created in 1934.
+Annual gardening events and competitions for roses have been held in the city since then although the garden was not officially considered created until the late 1940s.
+By 1960, the nursery was one of only 51 test gardens for roses in the United States.